The Kiss Hello

 "The Kiss Hello" is the 103rd episode of the NBC sitcom Seinfeld.
 This is the 17th episode for the sixth season.
 It aired on February 16, 1995.
 Although this was the 102nd episode to air, the cast and crew of the series credit this as the 100th episode because it is the 100th episode created.
-In this episode, Kramer posts the names and photos of all the tenants in his apartment building on a board in the lobby so that everyone will know each other.
-Jerry is uncomfortable with such pervasive socialization, bringing him to conflict with his neighbors at the same time as he investigates his Nana's story that his Uncle Leo owes his mother Helen $50.
+In this episode, Kramer breaks the ice between all the tenants in the building just as Jerry resolves to quit getting kissed hello.
+Elaine uses Kramer to criticize her friend Wendy's hair; Wendy's clinic policies get George coming and going; and Jerry's nana remembers Uncle Leo's decades-old debt to Jerry's mother.